 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains via our Supplier Code of Conduct, which underlines our no-tolerance approach to modern slavery and human trafficking.
 Where appropriate and according to the level of potential risk, we introduce contractual provisions in contracts that require contractors, suppliers and other business partners to comply with applicable anti-slavery and anti-trafficking laws.
 We expect our suppliers to hold their own suppliers to the same high standards.

-We aim to create a working environment in which all individuals can make best use of their skills, free from discrimination or harassment.
+We aim to create a working environment in which all individuals have equal opportunity and can make best use of their skills, free from discrimination or harassment.
 We treat any behaviour, including sexual and non-sexual harassment, that undermines this aim as totally unacceptable and it will not be tolerated under any circumstances.
 Trainline is committed to a culture that is free from bullying and harassment, where staff can freely report any issue that needs attention and access support via the escalation procedures we have in place.

 Our procurement processes reflect our commitment to sustainability and governance.
 Suppliers are assessed to ensure they are fit for purpose and sustainable, and that they meet Trainline’s ethical standards, security requirements, and environmental and corporate responsibilities and comply with relevant legislation, wherever they are in the world.